stella-cv/docs/docs/docker.rst

 ``Dockerfile.desktop`` can be used for easy installation.
 This chapter provides instructions on building and running examples with PangolinViewer support using Docker.

-The instructions are tested on Ubuntu 16.04 and 18.04 and 20.04.
+The instructions are tested on Ubuntu 18.04 and 20.04.
 Docker for Mac are NOT supported due to OpenGL forwarding.

 Note that **docker host machines with NVIDIA graphics cards are NOT officially supported yet.**